cepthomas/NBagOfTricks/README.md

 A public version of a super lightweight unit test framework for C#.
 It has gone through many useful and successful iterations and may as well bring you joy also.

-It is based on a [C/C++ version](https://github.com/cepthomas/c-bag-of-tricks/blob/main/README.md) which was inspired by [Quicktest](http://quicktest.sourceforge.net/) from long ago.
+Based on a [C/C++ version](https://github.com/cepthomas/c-bag-of-tricks/blob/main/README.md) which was inspired by [Quicktest](http://quicktest.sourceforge.net/) from long ago.

 ## Test Format